Systematic large flavor fTWA approach to interaction quenches in the Hubbard model: Results for the SU( ) fTWA

 \subsection{Numerical results}

-In order to study the quench dynamics numerically we have implemented Hamilton's equations of motion using the odeint library \cite{ahnert_odeint_2011} and the Armadillo library \cite{sanderson_armadillo_2016,sanderson_user-friendly_2018}.
-To avoid the accumulation of numerical errors, Welford's algorithm was used for checkpointing \cite{schubert_numerically_2018}.
-We used the standard deviation of the sets of $k$-values with equal band energies $\epsilon_k$ to control the convergence of the simulation.
-We stopped sampling from the Wigner function when the relative deviations between these identical $k$-values became negligible.
+In order to study the quench dynamics numerically, we implemented Hamilton's equations of motion using the odeint library \cite{Ahnert2011} and the Armadillo library \cite{Sanderson2016,Sanderson2018}.
+To avoid the accumulation of numerical errors, Welford's algorithm is used for checkpointing \cite{Schubert2018}.
+Unless stated otherwise, we use a Gaussian Wigner function model.
+To monitor the convergence of the simulation, we made use of the fact that, due to the lattice symmetry, there are usually several momentum vectors $k$ that yield the same single-particle energy $\epsilon_k$.
+Averaged over an infinite number of trajectories, observables like occupation numbers $n(\epsilon_{k_i}) = \rho_{k_i,k_i} + \frac{1}{2}$ should become identical at all momenta $k_i$ in such a set.
+Therefore, we use the standard deviation of observables within these sets of $k$-values with equal band energies $\epsilon_k$ as a measure of convergence.
+We stopped sampling from the Wigner function when upon increasing the number of trajectoris the deviations between the results of observables (i.e. $\langle \rho_{kk} \rangle(t)$) at energy-identical $k$-values became small.
+Especially for late times, the convergence with the number of trajectories can be very slow.
+For values $U \ll t_\textrm{ h}$, the numerical magnitude of expectation values is similar to the statistical noise such that the relative statistical error from the sampling is larger than for $U \sim t_\textrm{ h}$.
+In the former case we typically averaged over about $2 \cdot 10^5$ trajectories and in the latter case about $2 \cdot 10^4$ trajectories.

-Two characteristic quantities for the interaction quench dynamics are the jump $\Delta n_{k_F}$ in the momentum distribution $n_k$ at the Fermi energy and the interaction energy $H_\text{int} \sim \langle n_i^2 \rangle$.
-The first is directly related to the quasiparticle weight $Z$ \cite{moeckel_interaction_2008} and assumes the value one for the initial Fermi-Dirac distribution.
-The interaction energy is, in contrast, a local quantity that is expected to equilibrate in the prethermalization regime to the equilibrium value of the post-quench Hamiltonian with respect to the final temperature.
-It provides a generalization of the double occupation $d(t)$ at $N = 2$.
-Energy conservation allows to compute the time-evolution of the interaction energy from the perturbative result \eqref{eq:ftwa_perturb_res}.
+Two characteristic observables for the interaction quench dynamics are the jump $\Delta n(\epsilon_{k_\textrm{ F}})$ of the momentum distribution $n_k = n(\epsilon_k)$ at the Fermi energy and the interaction energy $E_\textrm{ int} \sim \langle n_i^2 \rangle$.
+The first is directly related to the quasiparticle weight $Z$ \cite{Moeckel2008} and is equal to one for the initial Fermi-Dirac distribution with zero temperature.
+The interaction energy is, in contrast to the mode-dependent $n_k$, a local quantity that is expected to relax during prethermalization to the equilibrium value of the post-quench Hamiltonian at the final temperature (determined by the amount of quench energy).
+It provides a generalization of the double occupancy $d(t) = \langle n_{i\downarrow} n_{i\uparrow} \rangle$ for $N = 2$.
+The conservation of total energy allows to compute the perturbative result for the change of the interaction energy at order $U^2$ from~\eqref{eq:ftwa_perturb_res}.